scottodea/swapi_challenge_yordar/README.md

 - Used Regex to remove HTML tag from table cell elements
 - Added function for rows to move upon page load, dependent on preferences selected beforehand in local storage
 - Added custom modal that displays title on favourite selection

+# Stage Three
+- Rows change green on hover to indicate they are clickable
+- Added show method on films controller
+- Used threads to handle multiple API calls